gillibrand/expand-selection-to-function-js/README.md

         alert('Example!')
     };»

-After expanding the selection, you can restore the last selection, which will contract the selection to what it was before.
-You can expand several times then restore several times to return to your original selection.
+After expanding, you can restore the last selection, which will contract the selection back to what it was before.
+You can expand several times then restore several times to return to your original selection, which is useful for quickly visualizing the scope of deeply nested functions.

 Usage
 -----